Some people don’t need to be reminded of the life-affirming nature of live music.

 For the rest of us, it’s like yoga: you’re always happy you went, but sometimes you need a hand getting out the door.

-Consider this that hand: the five best new(ish) live-music venues in San Francisco (and Oakland, and Berkeley, too).
-It’s a mix worthy of the city, including the latest incarnation of a legendary spot, a 100-year-old movie theater with a facelift, and this thing where you basically go to someone’s house.
+Consider this that hand: the four best new(ish) live-music venues in Chicago.
+It’s a mix worthy of the city, including what we believe to be the city's only farm-to-table concert hall, a Parisian-inspired piano bar and this thing where you basically go to someone’s house.

 You’ll love it.